 ALL RIGHTS RESERVED.
-No part of this work covered by the copyright herein may be reproduced or distributed in any form or by any means, except as permitted by U.S. copyright law, without the prior written permission of the copyright owner.
+No part of this work covered by the copyright herein may be reproduced, transmitted, stored or used in any form or by any means graphic, electronic, or mechanical, including but not limited to photocopying, recording, scanning, digitizing, taping, Web distribution, information networks, or information storage and retrieval systems, except as permitted under Section 107 or 108 of the 1976 United States Copyright Act, without the prior written permission of the publisher.

-For product information and technology assistance, contact us at Cengage Customer & Sales Support, 1-800-354-9706 or support.cengage.com.
+For product information and technology assistance, contact us at Cengage Learning Customer & Sales Support, 1-800-354-9706

-For permission to use material from this text or product, submit all requests online at www.cengage.com/permissions.
+For permission to use material from this text or product, submit all requests online at cengage.com/permissions